awgrover/single-page-app-proof/README.md

 # Todo

-* test the same-origin: if run from another directory, is that a new webstorage?
+-- works: test the same-origin: if run from another directory, is that a new webstorage?

+moving to next evolution of the concept.

 * figure out how to get sync to work with anothe pouchdb (webrtc...)
 * see if webrtc will work, test on LAN and WAN.
 * add filtering as proof of concept: see other people updates, but only allow edit of some of own data.